-Please refer to the instructions in the Additional Information - Proxies section below for details of how to appoint a proxy for this resolution.
+Please refer to the instructions in the Additional Information - Proxies section on page 5 for details of how to appoint a proxy for this resolution.

-Sonic will disregard any votes cast on Resolution 5 by or on behalf of a member of the key management personnel (KMP) (being Sonic's directors) or their closely related parties, unless the vote is cast by that person as proxy for a person entitled to vote in accordance with the Proxy Form.
-A "closely related party" is defined in the Corporations Act and includes a spouse, dependant and certain other close family members, as well as any companies controlled by the KMP.
+Sonic will disregard any votes cast on Resolution 5 by or on behalf of a member of the key management personnel (being each director of Sonic) or their closely related parties (including as proxy), unless the vote is cast by that person as proxy for a person entitled to vote in accordance with the direction on the Proxy Form, or where there is no specified voting direction, the vote is cast by the Chairman of the meeting as proxy, having been expressly authorised to vote on this resolution, even though it is connected with the remuneration of the directors.
+A "closely related party" is defined in the Corporations Act and includes a spouse, dependant and certain other close family members, as well as any companies controlled by the directors.